Frequently Asked Questions about Clinical Herbalism:

 + What happens during a consultation?

 Your first appointment lasts approximately 90 minutes whereby you are given the opportunity to share your health and wellness concerns and any other information that is relevant to your story.
 Having sent in your clinical documents prior to your first appointment, Erika Galentin will have had the opportunity to look things over and formulate questions for clarification.
-By the end of your first appointment, Erika will discuss with you a wellness protocol which may include changes to your diet and/or lifestyle as well as incorporation of herbs (usually in the form of teas and extracts).
+Erika doesn't use a 'throw everything that sticks' approach to working with herbs and people.
+Often times it can take up through the second session for a clear plan of action to emerge.
+At that time Erika will discuss with you a wellness protocol which may include changes to your nutritional habits and/or lifestyle as well as incorporation of herbs (usually in the form of teas and extracts).
 She may also suggest other nutritional supplements.
 A personalized blend of herbs will be designed for you and dispensed from our clinic should you want to purchase herbs from us directly.
 These personalized blends are not available elsewhere as they are formulated specifically for you.

-After this first appointment, Erika likes to have you back for a return appointment within 2-4 weeks to see how things are going, monitor any progress towards achieving your wellness goals, and make any necessary changes to your herbal protocol.
-Depending on your consultation package, you will be encouraged to reschedule once a month until you feel you have reached your goals.
+After this first 'phase 1 plan' begins, Erika likes to have you back for a return appointment within 4 weeks to see how things are going, monitor any progress towards achieving your wellness goals, and make any necessary changes to your herbal protocol.
+Depending on your consultation package, you will be encouraged to reschedule at regular intervals until you have reached your goals.

 + Do you offer long distance consultations if I live far away or are unable to make it to your clinic?